zaiisao/Documentation/en/Real-time-Messaging/messaging_android.md

 ## Considerations

-- The Agora RTM SDK supports creating multiple <%=RtmClient %> instances that are independent of each other.
+- The Agora RTM SDK supports creating multiple [RtmClient](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_client.html) instances that are independent of each other.
-- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., have received <%=onLoginSuccess %>).
+- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., have received [onSuccess](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/interfaceio_1_1agora_1_1rtm_1_1_result_callback.html#a7206b30500655c4a73d146acf50cb6f5)).
-- To use any of the channel features, you must first call the <%=createChannel %> method to create a channel instance.
+- To use any of the channel features, you must first call the [createChannel](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_client.html#a95ebbd1a1d902572b444fef7853f335a) method to create a channel instance.
-- You can create a maximum of 20 channel instances for each <%=RtmClient %> instance and a user can join multiple channels at the same time.
+- You can create a maximum of 20 channel instances for each [RtmClient](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_client.html) instance and a user can join multiple channels at the same time.
 The `channelId` parameter must be channel-specific.
-- You cannot reuse an <%=RtmClient %> object that has been received by a user.
+- You cannot reuse an [RtmClient](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_client.html) object that has been received by a user.
-- When you leave a channel and do not join it again, you can call the <%=destroyChannel %> method to release all resources used by the channel instance.
+- When you leave a channel and do not join it again, you can call the [release](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_channel.html#a725d008cb19f44496948ee8f1826deaf) method to release all resources used by the channel instance.
-- You cannot reuse a received <%=RtmMessage %> instance.
+- You cannot reuse a received [RtmMessage](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_message.html) instance.